 While you might be counting down the days to this holiday just around the corner, your dog would be full of dread if he had any idea what’s about to unfold.

 Unfortunately, according to the American Human Association, shelters are at their fullest when July 5th rolls in.

 Combine the terror of fireworks with unfamiliar celebrations and a dog can go wild in search of comfort and safety.

 There’s no way around it.

-It’s simply fact that among sounds dogs hate are the screaming, popping, ground shaking fireworks.
+It’s simply a fact that among the sounds which dogs hate are the screaming, popping, ground shaking fireworks.

-This fourth, think ahead on how you can promise your canine friend a safe and pleasant holiday, void of all those sounds that make dogs go crazy.
+This fourth, think ahead on how you can promise your canine friend a safe and pleasant holiday, void of all those sounds that make a dog go crazy.

 How to calm down a dog:

 The first and best secret to calm an anxious dog is you.